The authors may send their manuscripts in English, Spanish and French languages.

 Letter to the Editor will be considered for publication:

 International Journal Medical Reviews and Case Reports (Int J Med Rev Case Rep) doesn't charge article submission from the authors.
-Int J Med Rev Case Rep charges a publication fee of 70 USD for authors.
+Int J Med Rev Case Rep charges a publication fee of 70 Euro for authors.
 There are no colour figure charges. http://www.journalmedicalreports.com/submit-article

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.